marialouisee/react-weather/README.md

   <h3 align="center">React Weather Application</h3>

   <p align="center">
-    This is a fun project to create a small weather app and going for an unconventional design
+    This is a fun project to create a small weather app and going for a less traditional design
     <br />
     <a href="https://github.com/marialouisee/react-weather"><strong>Explore the docs »</strong></a>
     <br />